Early Color Television

 (click on picture for high resolution image)

 This set was the first color set for sale, in March of 1954.
 It was priced at $1,295.
 Westinghouse ran a full page ad in the New York Times introducing the set, for sale at 60 stores in New York.
 Not one of the stores reported a single sale.
-Here is an email with recollections of one of the sets.

 We have acquired a second Westinghouse 15 inch color set.
 This one appears to be a prototype for the H840CK15.